 Too much dependency on the prototype, which may lead to insufficient analysis of requirements

-Reduces time and cost due to early defect reduction The scope of the product may be extended triggering the extended complexity of the final application
+Reduces time and cost due to early defect reduction As the product scope expands, it increases the complexity of the final application.

 User feedback is fast and makes room for better development solutions The prototypes may be reused to deploy an app but this won’t be feasible in technical perspective

-If there are missing requirements in the functionality they are easily identifiable The efforts of building a prototype may exceed the potential value unless the process is monitored
+Any missing requirements in the functionality are easily identifiable The efforts of building a prototype may exceed the potential value unless the process is monitored

 Difficult and confusing functions can be identified early